Teomazivila/ansible-terraform/README.md

 # Ansible-Terraform Docker Image

-A Docker image that bundles Ansible and Terraform in an Ubuntu 24.04 environment, providing a consistent platform for infrastructure automation workflows.
+A comprehensive Docker image that bundles infrastructure as code and DevOps tools in an Ubuntu 24.04 environment, providing a consistent platform for cloud automation workflows.

 ## Features

 - Ubuntu 24.04 base image
 - Ansible and Ansible Lint for configuration management
-- Terraform for infrastructure as code
+- Terraform and OpenTofu for infrastructure as code
+- Cloud provider CLI tools (AWS, Azure, GCP)
+- Kubernetes tools (kubectl, Helm)
+- Docker CLI for container management
-- Git and other essential tools pre-installed
+- Git and other essential development tools
 - Ready-to-use environment for DevOps tasks

 ## Usage